Eloping on the Beach in California

 - Your tolerance for unpredictable happenings.
 Beaches have seagulls.
 Seagulls poop–and fly overhead.
 ‘Nuff said.
 Also, beaches have events scheduled on them–like windsurfing competitions and kite festivals.
 Check the local calendar of events.

 - The needs of your guests, if you have any.
-A toes-in-the-sand wedding may sound idyllic to you, but if you’re inviting a few family members, consider the walking conditions for Grandma or the fact that the cliff-side spot has no guardrail on the side to protect your inquisitive three year old daughter.
+A toes-in-the-sand wedding may sound idyllic to you, but if you’re inviting a few family members, consider the walking conditions for any family members for whom mobility might be a challenge or the fact that the cliffside spot has no guardrail on the side to protect your inquisitive three year old daughter.

 In addition to the general things to bear in mind when getting married on any beach (above), there are a few specific things to things to think about in regards to getting married on the beach in California.